romgrk/2d-geometry/README.md

 const path = parsePath('M0,0 L100,0 L100,100 L0,100 Z') // returns a `Path` instance
 ```

-This project also adheres to the [Tau manifesto](https://tauday.com/tau-manifesto) and exports the circle constant as `TAU`, which is equivalent to `2 * Math.PI`:
+This project adheres to the [Tau manifesto](https://tauday.com/tau-manifesto) and exports the circle constant as `TAU`, which is equivalent to `2 * Math.PI`:
 ```javascript
 import { TAU } from '2d-geometry'
 ```